 Marish Academy Trust is a company limited by guarantee incorporated in England and Wales.
 The address of the registered office, principal place of operations and registered number are detailed on page 1.
 The nature of the Academy Trust's operations and principal activity are detailed in the Trustees' Report.

-The Financial Statements are prepared in British Pound Sterling (£), the functional and presentational currency, rounded to the nearest £1.
+The Financial Statements are prepared in British Pound Sterling (\mathfrak{L}) , the functional and presentational currency, rounded to the nearest $\mathfrak{L}1$.

-1.2 Fund accounting
+1.2 Going concern